dcl-2019-01/curriculum/docs/model-basics.md

 <small>(Builds on: [Setup](setup.md))</small>
 <small>(Leads to: [Many models](model-many.md), [Fitting and visualizing models](model-vis.md))</small>

-This course approaches modelling a little differently to most statistics courses.
+This course approaches modeling a little differently to most statistics courses.
 We're not going to rigorously covering the mathematical foundation of models.
 Instead, you'll get some intution about what a model does, and then learn some computation tools for exploring fitted models.